resources

 In the mid-1980s, a small group of advertising professionals discussed how to best use their talents to address the nation’s drug problem.
 They thought, if advertising could be used to sell products, couldn’t it be used to unsell them as well?

 These advertising professionals came together and created the Partnership for Drug-Free Kids.
 The organization is not called the Partnership to End Addiction.
-Now the organization has changed its name to the Partnership to End Addiction.
-It is a non-profit organization and is a resource for families concerned about teen substance use.
+The organization has now changed its name to the Partnership to End Addiction.
+It is a nonprofit organization that serves as a resource for families concerned about teen substance use.
 Their vision is that all young people will be able to live their lives free of alcohol or drug use by helping parents prevent, intervene, and find treatment for drug and alcohol use by their children.

 NIDA gives you the science behind drug abuse and addiction.
 Dr. Nora Volkow has been the director of NIDA since 2003.
 Her work has been instrumental in showing that addiction is a disease of the brain.
 As I mentioned above, you will find Dr. Volkow sharing her information on the HBO Addiction videos.

-Shatterproof is a national non-profit organization, which was recently started by Gary Mendell after the loss of his son, Brian.
+Shatterproof is a national nonprofit organization founded by Gary Mendell after the loss of his son, Brian.

 The organization’s goal is to educate, empower, and equip parents, families, educators, healthcare providers, legislators, and others to address addiction head-on.
 They have created their organization to help make people aware of the serious gaps in funding and resources for the disease of addiction.